Yolande Beekman: Lands in France

 Following her instructions from London, Beekman transmitted using a pre‐arranged schedule (or "sked"), sending messages at specific times and frequencies three times a week.
 This was standard practice for SOE wireless operators in France, though most would try and set up several sets at different safe houses, switching between them to avoid detection (some safety improvements such as more flexible transmission skeds were introduced only after Beekman was sent to France).
 Operating from a single static radio post greatly increased the chances of being hunted down by German direction finding (D/F) teams, which were known to prowl the streets of major towns and cities across the country, and it is not clear why Beekman apparently did not use additional hideouts – perhaps it was too difficult to find suitable locations in such a densely populated area, or she might have had technical problems with the wireless sets available.

 Beekman's steadfast and fearless approach had proved invaluable to the circuit, but her work was becoming riskier every day.
 German interception of radio signals had become very efficient by this time, and the regular times of her transmissions was helping her pursuers to gradually narrow down the area of the source.
 Beekman and Bieler spent Christmas Eve at the Bourys' house; they listened to the BBC and did their best to be festive.
 On Christmas Day she made contact with London as usual, but the following week a direction finding van was seen passing the house, an ominous sign that the net was closing in.
 Beekman moved her set to the Boury house, where she was still living, but on 12 January Camille Boury noticed a man walking along the street, with his collar turned up and apparently listening to earphones.
 Beekman's radio signal had been traced to their block.

 Beekman immediately packed up her set and moved again, this time to the Café Moulin Brulé, a lonely safe house on the north eastern edge of the city, on the northern bank of the canal.
 Shaken by her narrow escape, she could rely on the café owners sheltering her for the night.

 Arrest and execution

 Arrest

-The next day Biéler arrived at the café to discuss where she should go next, but the Gestapo were now ready to make their haul.
+The next day, on the morning of 14 January 1944, Biéler arrived at the café to discuss where she should go next, but the Gestapo were now ready to make their haul.
 Two men walked in and drew revolvers, arresting all those inside.